 The Durability Factor

 According to the Powder Coating Institute, powder coating aluminum products are more resistant to diminished coating quality as a result of impact, moisture, chemicals, ultraviolet light, and other extreme weather conditions.
 In turn, this reduces the risk of scratches, chipping, abrasions, corrosion, fading, and other wear issues.
-Depending upon the color you choose, powder coating can also reduce the amount of heat that the fence absorbs in sunny conditions.
+Depending upon the color you choose, powder coated aluminum fences can also reduce the amount of heat that the fence absorbs in sunny conditions.
 This makes a fence gate or handles less likely to burn your hands when you open it.
 In general, the life expectancy of powder coating is longer than paint, making it a more reliable finish.

 In short, powder coated fencing is tough, looks amazing and it lasts a long time.
 It also helps sustain our environment.
 If you plan to install an aluminum swimming pool safety fence, we suggest using powder coating to increase your fence’s overall value and beauty.